Veracruz: 20th century to the present

 Unrest against the Díaz regime continued until the outbreak of the Mexican Revolution ousted him from power.
 The major event leading up to this war in Veracruz was the cigar-makers strike of 1905, when more than 5,000 workers of the "El Valle Nacional" company walked off the job.
 The governor, Teodora A. Dehesa, unsuccessfully tried to negotiate a settlement.
 The strike went on for months until the strikers won.
 This victory encouraged more actions, until strikes at the factories in Rio Blanco, Nogales, Santa Rosa and Contón de Orizaba resulted in dramatic violence in January 1907.

 No major battles of the Mexican Revolution were fought in the state, though there were skirmishes and attacks on the port.
 By 1914 rebel Cándido Agular occupied a number of municipalities in the state and in 1917, Venustiano Carranza transferred the federal government here temporarily.

-On April 21, 1914, an incident involving U.S. sailors in Tampico led President Woodrow Wilson to land American troops in Veracruz, where they remained for six months.
-Mexico later responded by severing diplomatic relations.
+In April 1914, the Tampico Affair, which concerned U.S. sailors in the city of Tampico, caused President Woodrow Wilson to send American troops to Veracruz for six months, after which Mexico severed diplomatic relations with the United States.

 After the Revolution, agrarian reform, including the redistribution of land and the creation of ejidos took place here.
 The oil companies in the north of the state were nationalized and consolidated into PEMEX in the 1930s by Lázaro Cárdenas.
 In the 1950s, more road construction, such as the Mexico City- Poza Rica, Veracruz-Alvarado- Coatzacoalco and Tinajas-Ciudad Aleman-Tlacoatalpan highways were constructed.
 The Universidad Veracruzana was expanded as well.
-In 1960, the Museum of Anthropology in Xalapa was inaugurated as well as the Coatzacoalco-Salina Cruz highway.
+In 1960, the Xalapa Museum of Anthropology was inaugurated as well as the Coatzacoalco-Salina Cruz highway.
 The Veracruz city international airport was opened in the 1970s.

 In the ten years after 2006, at least 3,600 people have disappeared within the state.
 Multiple mass graves have been found within the state.
-This is seen as part of the over 28,000 missing individuals related to the Mexican Drug War.
+This is seen as part of the over 28,000 missing individuals related to the Mexican drug war.
 Within the state the Gulf Cartel and Los Zetas have battled for control.
 Additionally, this has led to journalists being targeted and killed within the state.